Witness (1985 film): Controversy

 Leading up to and following its release, Witness was met with controversy from the Amish communities where it was filmed, and was subject to debate from editors, scholars, and other parties regarding its depiction of the Amish.
 Some accused the film of exploiting the Amish community for commercial purposes, while others felt that the depiction of Amish characters in an R-rated film was insensitive to the Amish's beliefs.

 A statement released by a law firm associated with the Amish claimed that their portrayal in the movie was not accurate.
 The National Committee for Amish Religious Freedom called for a boycott of the movie soon after its release, citing fears that these communities were being "overrun by tourists" as a result of the popularity of the movie, and worried that "the crowding, souvenir-hunting, photographing and trespassing on Amish farmsteads will increase."
 After the movie was completed, Pennsylvania governor Dick Thornburgh agreed not to promote Amish communities as future film sites.
 A similar concern was voiced within the movie itself, where Rachel tells a recovering Book that tourists often consider her fellow Amish something to stare at, with some even being so rude as to trespass on their private property.

+No major film has been shot in Lancaster County since Witness.